SDITools/Airlock/README.md

 Functions receive `_gaq.push()` arguments indexed > 0.
 If an array is returned, `ga()` will be called using the array members as its arguments.

 ##### Conversion Templates
 Conversion template objects contain an input and an output array.
 The input array contains the keys by which `_gaq.push()` arguments are indexed.
-The output array is a template of the arguments that will be passed to `ga();`.
-This array's members can either be plain strings, template strings (`"dimension[[slot]]"`, which will be output the word "dimension" concatenated with the value of the `slot` input key), or a function, which will receive as an argument an object containing the indexed input variables, and whose return value will be the value of the output index at which the function was declared.
+The output array is a template of the arguments that will be passed to `ga()`.
+This array's members can either be plain strings, template strings (e.g., `"dimension[[slot]]"`, which will output the string "dimension" concatenated with the value of the `slot` input key), or a function, which will receive as an argument an object containing the indexed input variables, and whose return value will be the value of the output index at which the function was declared.

 ### AMD Support
 Airlock is AMD compatible.